DevOpsDolapo/DevOps_Projects/PROJECT 4/Project4.md

 ![Alt text](Images/mysql_php_viewdata.jpg)

-This shows that our PHP enviroment can connect and interact with the MySQL server.
+The above image shows that our PHP enviroment can connect and interact with the MySQL server.